DanMorriss/highlights/README.md

 - The date was not showing up on the comments.
 I had named the prop wrong (again).
 As I had made a similar mistake previously it was easy to spot and fix.

 - The like button was only showing a new like on a page refresh.
 I had named the method setHighlights instead of setHighlight (as I did in the parent element), renaming the method fixed it.

+- After deleting a highlight, the user was being sent back to the editHighlight form, I sent them to the feed page instead.